percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1220](https://perconadev.atlassian.net/browse/EVEREST-1220) -  Starting with Percona Everest 1.1.0, you cannot use more than three different backup storages in total, including those used in existing backup schedules

-- [EVEREST-1223](https://perconadev.atlassian.net/browse/EVEREST-1223) - Starting with Percona Everest 1.1.0, you cannot edit the region and bucket for the existing backup storages.
+- [EVEREST-1223](https://perconadev.atlassian.net/browse/EVEREST-1223) - Starting with Percona Everest 1.1.0, you cannot edit the region and bucket for the existing backup storage.

-- [EVEREST-1226](https://perconadev.atlassian.net/browse/EVEREST-1226) - Starting with Percona Everest 1.1.0, you cannot create backup storages with the same bucket, region and URL.
+- [EVEREST-1226](https://perconadev.atlassian.net/browse/EVEREST-1226) - Starting with Percona Everest 1.1.0, you cannot create backup storages with the same bucket, region, and URL.

 - [EVEREST-1229](https://perconadev.atlassian.net/browse/EVEREST-1229) - For an enhanced user experience, you can now view the backup storage being utilized for both on-demand backups and schedules.